The Mighty Logo

 4. “When I’m invited somewhere (which is inevitable), I always get online and scour the menu to see if there is something I can eat — a hamburger bun, or some rolls or something.
 If there isn’t anything, I often times make up an excuse as to why I can’t go.
 I don’t want people to feel guilty for enjoying their lives even if I can’t partake.” — Christina E.

 7. “I wear a hairband around my wrist everywhere I go.
-That way if I get sick so I have something to hold my hair back.” — Selena D.
+That way if I get sick I have something to hold my hair back.” — Selena D.

 8. “So.
 Much.
 Ensure.” — Tori M.

-Controlling this condition is difficult, and sometimes when we think we have made progress using many of these tips and tricks, we can slide totally backwards and have to go back to the basics of an all liquid diet, which poses many challenges.
-And in some cases, some of us need feeding tubes because we become so malnourished and dehydrated.
-Gastroparesis isn’t curable and isn’t something that can be “fixed.”
-It is a constant daily battle we fight in order to stay not only alive, but some version of healthy.
+Controlling this condition is difficult, and sometimes when we think we have made progress using some of these tips and tricks, we can slide backwards and have to return to the basics of an all-liquid diet.
+And in certain cases, some of us need feeding tubes because we become malnourished and dehydrated.

 What would you add?